bescott9944/SpectrWm-Binary-Build/README.md

 PURPOSE Of This Script:

-This Script is for installing/building the new Spectrwm build and the dependencies that are needed to build the newer binary version of SpectrWm...
-Doing this build to make a manual install...
+This Script is for installing / building the new Spectrwm build and the dependencies that are needed to build the newer binary version of SpectrWm...
+I am doing this build to make a manual install...
 06/29/2020 -Bruce

-This script was inspired by a video from The Linux Dabbler YouTube Channel.His Channel: https://www.youtube.com/channel/UC3pasXoRUTKPpQaKtlJz62g, The Video: https://www.youtube.com/watch?v=tYC7qxnjka4
+This script has been inspired by a video from The Linux Dabbler YouTube Channel.
+His Channel: https://www.youtube.com/channel/UC3pasXoRUTKPpQaKtlJz62g, The Video: https://www.youtube.com/watch?v=tYC7qxnjka4

 NOTE: This Bash file has been limited to 80 characters.
 You may need edit the line and change the "next line break ( \ )" of the bash file to suite your needs!